scritcash/scrit-whitepaper/scrit-whitepaper.md

 -   changes of $m$ and $n$ must happen at signing epoch borders.
 That is, changes to $m$ and $n$ only activate at the *next* signing epoch.
--   signing epoch lengths can be change, but must stay disjunct
+-   signing epoch lengths can be changed, but must stay disjunct
+-   change of monetary supply

 Quorum
 ------